 T cell proliferation and expansion from PBMCs from patients and healthy donors.

 PBMCs from patients and healthy donors were purified by Ficoll-Paque Plus density gradient centrifugation before storage in liquid nitrogen.
-The cryopreserved PBMCs were thawed and cultured in RPMI-1640 medium containing 1% penicillin/streptomycin, 25 mM 4-(2-hydroxyethyl)-1piperazineethanesulfonic acid (HEPES), and 10% fetal bovine serum (FBS; Sigma-Aldrich, St Louis, MO) in presence of anti-CD3CD28-conjugated beads (11131D, Gibco) and IL-2 (200-02 PeproTech) at 20 ng/ml, or in presence of IL-2, sIL2Rα (223-2A-025/CF, R&D) alone or in combination.
+The cryopreserved PBMCs were thawed and cultured in RPMI-1640 medium containing 1% penicillin/streptomycin, 25 mM 4-(2-hydroxyethyl)-1piperazineethanesulfonic acid (HEPES), and 10% fetal bovine serum (FBS; Sigma-Aldrich, St Louis, MO) in presence of anti-CD3/CD28-conjugated beads (11131D, Gibco) and IL-2 (200-02 PeproTech) at 20 ng/ml, or in presence of IL-2 and sIL2Rα (223-2A-025/CF, R&D), alone or in combination.
 The cells were cultured for 5-10 days for expansion and the resulting cells were validated by flow cytometry analysis.
 For cell proliferation assay, the cells were counted by cell counter (Bio-Rad) every day for 5 days.

 T cell subset separation and enrichment